multiparty/Secrecy/setup.md

 ```

 ## 7) Setup S3 Storage
 This step applies **ONLY to role1 and role2**.
 All setup jobs are done for role3 at this point.
+For role3, please skip to [Check Configuration](#9-check-configuration)

 1. Create an S3 Bucket for User Input
    - Navigate to the S3 service.